How To Write A Press Release Email in 2025

 There’s a reason I told you to paste your press release in the email instead of attaching it as a Dropbox link.
 Journalists don’t want to open an additional resource to get the information they want.

 Your job is to make things as easy as possible for them.
-Think of it like the customer service industry – you want to eliminate any unnecessary steps.
+Think of it like the customer service industry; you want to eliminate unnecessary steps.

 Also, downloading a document can be risky.
 Especially if it’s from someone you don’t know.
-No journalist is going to risk downloading a virus to get a news story.
+No journalist will risk downloading a virus to get a news story.

 2. Avoid Mass Emails

-Companies who want to share emails to everyone in their media list at once, use press release distribution services.
+Companies use press release distribution services to share emails with everyone on their media list at once.

 But this shows journalists that you’re mass emailing them and don’t really care where you get a mention.
 You’re just hoping someone in your media list runs with your story.